-The Company has not accepted any deposit within the meaning of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.
+The Company has not accepted any deposits within the meaning of secti on 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.

-There are no qualifications or adverse remarks in the Auditors Report which require any clarification/explanation.
-The notes to accounts referred to in the Auditors Report are self-explanatory, and therefore, do not call for any further comments/explanations.
+There are no qualifications or adverse remarks in the AuditorRs s Report which require any clarification/explanation.
+The notes to accounts referred to in the AuditorRs s Report are self-explanatory, and therefore, do not call for any further comments/explanations.

 SECRETARIAL AUDIT REPORT

-In terms of Section 204 of the Act and Rules made there under, M/s.
-A J & Associates, Practicing Company Secretary have been appointed as Secretarial Auditors of the Company.
-The report of the Secretarial Auditors is enclosed as Annexure II to this report.
+In terms of section 204 of the Companies Act, 2013 and rules made there under, CS Abhijeet Jain of M/s.
+A J & Associates, Practicing Company Secretary have been appointed as Secretarial Auditor of the Company.
+The report of the Secretarial Auditor in Form MR-3 is enclosed as Annexure-II to this report.